demisto/content/Packs/Core/Playbooks/playbook-Ransomware_Response_README.md

 **Response Actions:**

-The playbook’s first response action is a remediation plan which includes two sub-playbooks, **Containment Plan** and **Eradication Plan**, which is based on the initial data provided within the alert.
+The playbook’s first response action is a remediation plan which includes two sub-playbooks, **Containment Plan** and **Eradication Plan**, and is based on the initial data provided within the alert.
 In that phase, the playbooks will execute:

 Auto endpoint isolation